Senior chief petty officer: Command senior chief petty officer

-As of 2005 and after a pilot program taking place on three mine countermeasures ships, the Navy started appointing senior chiefs to command roles.
+As of 2005 and after a pilot program taking place on three mine countermeasures ships, the Navy started appointing senior chiefs to command billets.
 Until this time, senior chiefs had a senior enlisted leadership role in the submarine force as chiefs of the boat.
 This new effort works to formalize leadership at the senior chief level.
 In July 2015, the rate was formally established as a rating.
 Before it had been a billet instead of a rating.

 The USCG also has the grade of Command Senior Chief Petty Officer (Silver Badge).